Real-Time Marketing and Personalization: The Right Message at the Right Time

-While badly timed messages and slow reactions to customer feedback can cause entire companies to fail, on the other hand state of the art real-time marketing concepts can significantly increase the agility of the customer experience within the entire sales funnel.
+While badly timed messages and slow reactions to customer feedback can cause entire companies to fail, on the other hand, state-of-the-art real-time marketing concepts can significantly increase the agility of the customer experience within the entire sales funnel.

-In a day and age in which ideas and messages can go viral online within just a few minutes, consequently huge opportunities can open up for businesses that have their finger at the pulse of the time and are able to adjust their marketing communications accordingly and do so swiftly.
-It also entails that products and services are developed and refined in a responsive and speedy manner in order to maximise attractiveness for the market which may or may not be a short-lived one to begin with.
-Fun fact: some brands even go so far on their quest for contextual relevance that they participate in so called “newsjacking” where they attempt to “hijack” the attention for certain breaking news for pushing their very own PR into the same limelight.
+In a day and age in which ideas and messages can go viral online within just a few minutes, consequently, huge opportunities can open up for businesses that have their finger at the pulse of the time and are able to adjust their marketing communications accordingly and do so swiftly.
+It also entails that products and services are developed and refined in a responsive and speedy manner in order to maximize attractiveness for the market which may or may not be a short-lived one to begin with.
+Fun fact: some brands even go so far on their quest for contextual relevance that they participate in so-called “newsjacking” where they attempt to “hijack” the attention for certain breaking news for pushing their very own PR into the same limelight.

 Needless to say, this boosts marketing success in a multitude of ways - without paying the price of longer loading times or glitches.

 At Ninetailed we have built our solution on the Edge to be “real-time”.
-With our Edge Proxy Network from over 200 worldwide locations we identify the visitor and show the personalized content to the visitor in less than 100 milliseconds.
+With our Edge Proxy Network from over 200 worldwide locations, we identify the visitor and show the personalized content to the visitor in less than 100 milliseconds.

 Therefore we think what we do at Ninetailed deserves to add some new meaning to the concept of “real-time marketing” and personification.

 Learn how to deliver unique and personalized customer experiences to increase conversions